-- I. LADO makes the determination that a student has automatically dropped out of a class session due to excessive absences if the student misses one-half of the session in consecutive absences without notice of withdrawal to LADO.
-This would be after the fourth (4th) consecutive absences without notice in the 2-day weekly Intensive Program, the ninth (9th) consecutive absence without notice in the Intensive Program of both ESL Program and TEFL Certificate Program, the fourteenth (14th) consecutive absence without notice in the ESL Semi-Intensive Program and the sixteenth (16th) consecutive absence without notice of the TEFL Certificate Program and the fourth (4th) consecutive absence without notice in the ESL Saturday Program.
-The date LADO makes this determination (the 4th, 9th, 14th and 16th, consecutive absence respectively) is the student's documented drop date for thatsession - II.
+- LADO makes the determination that a student has automatically dropped out of a class session due to excessive absences if the student misses one-halfof the session in consecutive absences without notice of withdrawal to LADO.
+This would be after the fourth (4th) consecutive absences without notice in the 2-day weekly Intensive Program, the ninth (9th) consecutive absence without notice in the Intensive Program of both ESL Program and TEFL Certificate Program, the fourteenth (14th) consecutive absence without notice in the ESL Semi-Intensive Program and the sixteenth (16th) consecutive absence without notice of the TEFL Certificate Program.
+The date LADO makes this determination (the 4th, 9th, 14th and 16th, consecutive absence respectively) is the student's documented drop date for that session - II.
 Refunds are calculated based on the student's documented drop date of enrollment and on the proportion of classes attended on a week-by-week basis.
 For example, in the Intensive Program, LADO refunds 75% of the tuition if the student's termination date of enrollment is within the 1st scheduled week of classes, 50% of the tuition if the student's termination date of enrollment is within 2nd scheduled week of classes, 25% of the tuition if the student's termination date of enrollment is within 3rd scheduled week of classes, and no tuition after 16 days.
 Please see the refund schedule below.